The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Maja Pawinska Sims

-Acquired by global agency WE in 2016, WE has expanded its offering to impressive effect under the leadership of Rebecca Wilson, who also oversees Singapore for the independent agency network.
-That diversification has seen WE evolve beyond its corporate and financial heartland, into consumer, technology and healthcare, with a particularly strong digital, experience and technology (DXT) team that accounts for one third of its overall billings.
+Acquired by its global parent in 2016, WE has expanded its offering to impressive effect under the leadership of Rebecca Wilson, who also oversees Singapore for the independent agency network.
+That diversification has seen WE evolve beyond its corporate and financial heartland, into consumer, technology and healthcare, with a particularly strong digital, experience and technology (DXT) team that includes specific expertise in attribution and ROI.

 — Arun Sudhaman